jgabriiell/jaogabriiel/README.md

 # 💫 About Me:
 Hi there!
 I'm João Gabriel, i'm 20 years.
-I am student of programming, English and French.
+I am a programming student, English and French.
 In my free time i like watching movies and series, reading books and going out with my friends.
 I hope you enjoy my profile.

 ## 🌐 Socials: